eridanirojas/mxene/README.md

 Then, in order to run a small scale simulation, navigate to the example/ directory:

-- sim_no_shrink.ipynb = Our simulation without a shrink step written; will not wrk with dense systems
+- sim_no_shrink.ipynb = Our simulation without a shrink step written; will not work with dense systems
 - sim_with_shrink.ipynb = current working simulation you should use, shrink step is included allowing system to be packed loosely then shrunk to be dense, causing more interactions to occur
 - sim_with_randomwalk_chains.ipynb = a future notebook, has a shrink step but also manipulates the geometry of the chains is randomly set so that we may set a dihedral to be something other than zero
 - TPSvsN.ipynb = a notebook to graph TPS v.
 N